Take a closer look at the Jeep factory warranty and know what your other options are for coverage.

 Third-Party Providers for Extended Warranties

-When you purchase a Jeep extended warranty through a third-party, rather than the dealer or Mopar, you receive some additional benefits.
+When you purchase a Jeep extended warranty through an independent warranty company, rather than the dealer or Mopar, you receive some additional benefits.

-- Choice of Mechanic: Visit any authorized shop for repairs.
+- Choice of mechanic: Visit any authorized shop for repairs.
 There’s no need to take your car back to the dealership for service if you don't want to.

-We recently took the time to investigate the top third-party warranty companies and came up with our top three choices - Endurance, CARCHEX, and CarShield.
-To learn more, check out our Endurance warranty review, our CARCHEX review, and our review of CarShield.
+We recently took the time to investigate the best extended car warranty companies and came up with our top three choices - Endurance, CarShield, and CARCHEX.
+To learn more, check out our Endurance warranty review, our review of CarShield, and our CARCHEX review.

-Use the tool below to start comparing quotes:
+Use the tool below to start comparing Jeep service contract quotes: